Die cutting of technical films for industry

 Materials and die-cutting expertise at ADDEV Materials

-ADDEV Materials combine materials expertise and industrial processing capabilities to support manufacturers in their projects.
+ADDEV Materials combines materials expertise with industrial processing capabilities to support manufacturers in their projects.

 Our teams support customers in :